industrial-edge/pingpong-python/docs/Installation.md

 - "MQTT_USER": username of user in databus, must exist
 - "MQTT_PASSWORD": password of user in databus
+- "MQTT_IP": name of the databus service name (serve as DNS resolution)
 - "TOPIC_1": databus topic to which the app subscribes to
 - "TOPIC_2": databus topic to which the app publishes to